fermion-app/docs/docs/create-your-first-course/common-faqs.md

-# Common FAQs
+# Frequently asked questions

-This document lists down some of the commonly asked FAQs related to course toolings on Fermion.
+This document lists down some of the FAQs related to course toolings on Fermion.

 ### What type of courses can I create on Fermion?